codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did one plate say to the other plate?
-Dinner is on me!
+Why did the tree go to the dentist?
+It needed a root canal.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+What does &quot;LCD&quot; stand for?
- 1. eBay
+ 1. Language Control Design
- 2. Shopify
+ 2. Last Common Difference
- 3. Overstock
+ 3. Long Continuous Design
- 4. Amazon
+ 4. Liquid Crystal Display

 <details>
   <summary>Answer</summary>
-  Amazon
+  Liquid Crystal Display
 </details>